 "first to invent", and others judged under "first to

-- Satellite Offices: There are now four satellite patent offices -
+- Satellite Offices: There are to be four satellite patent offices:

 - "Prior commercial